||Domestic & Industrial Efficiency|

 June 2011: Device gleans energy from low-level heat waste; Oregon State Uni: http://oregonstate.edu/ua/ncs/archives/2011/jun/prototype-demonstrates-success-advanced-new-energy-technology

 As well as technologies for generating electricity, it is important to look at how we could distribute it across the grid more efficiently.
 The present system uses alternating current (AC), even though direct current (DC) is more efficient.
+High voltage DC (HVDC) loses only 3% per 1000km.
 For long-distance transmission, very high voltage levels are needed for efficiency.
 These must be stepped down to much lower voltages for domestic use.
 To transform voltage so, the current needs to be AC.
 When the grid was built, converting from DC to AC was inefficient, so the distribution itself was made AC.

 Nowadays there are better ways to convert DC to AC, so a DC distribution network would save energy.
 And given a more efficient distribution network, there are more options for siting the power generation.

 The cost of maintaining the distribution network is a major component of the retail electricity price.
-Right now (2011) major upgrades are planned and electricity prices will soar as a result.
-The upgrades are needed because of:
+In 2011 major upgrades dramatically raised electricity prices.
+The upgrades were claimed needed because of:

 - Aging infrastructure

-State-owned retailers have kept prices low for political reasons and siphoned profits into general revenue.
+State-owned retailers had kept prices low for political reasons and siphoned profits into general revenue.
 So no fund has been built up for future upgrades.

 - Rising peak demand

-The network has always been built to meet peak demand, which has risen inexorably.
-It has been calculated that for each $1000 a household spends on buying air-conditioning, an extra $3000 worth of distribution network is needed.
+The network has always been built to meet peak demand, which had risen inexorably.
+It has been calculated that for each $1 a household spends on installing air-conditioning, an extra $3 worth of distribution network is needed.